 - So then you’re no longer a slave, but a son.
 And if a son, then also an heir through God.

-- But not *knowing God at that former time, you were indeed enslaved to the men who by nature aren’t gods.
+- But not *knowing God at that former time, you indeed served as slaves to the men who by nature aren’t gods.

-- But now having known God – and more, having been known by God – how do you return to the weak and destitute elementary principles, to which you want to be enslaved all over again?
+- But now having known God – and more, having been known by God – how do you return again to the weak and destitute elementary principles, to which you want to serve as slaves all over again?

 - You carefully observe days, and months, and seasons, and years.